-DAM is the acronym derived from the words Digital Assets Management.
-It covers a huge process, involving storing, cataloging, and managing all the digital resources of a company.
-As soon as any company begins to manage a large volume of images, videos, audios, logos, and files shared on different channels and platforms, a DAM system is useful to maintain control of all those materials and ensure that it shows a uniform image to the world.
+To start with, DAM is the acronym derived from the words Digital Assets Management.
+It covers a huge process involving storing, cataloging, and managing all the digital resources of a company.
+As soon as any company begins to handle a large volume of images, videos, audio, logos, and files shared on different channels and platforms, a DAM system is helpful to maintain control of all those materials and ensure that it shows a uniform image to the world.

 PIM is the acronym derived from the words Product Information Management.
-It is a software tool that manages and organizes all the product content of a company that sells catalog products, either through one or several distributions and sales channels, including printed catalogs, mobile apps, websites, and social media.
+It is a software tool that manages and organizes a company’s product content that sells catalog products, either through one or several distributions and sales channels, including printed catalogs, mobile apps, websites, and social media.

-Product Information Management is powered by the information provided by the Enterprise Resource Planning (ERP) of the company.
-Based on all that raw product information, Product Information Management is responsible for enriching and harmonizing content in all the channels in which the products are sold, and synchronizing the resources linked to the products (pictures, descriptions, text translations, categories, fields, and families).
+Product Information Management is powered by the information provided by the company’s Enterprise Resource Planning (ERP).
+Moreover, based on all that raw product information, Product Information Management is responsible for enriching and harmonizing content in all the channels in which the products are sold and synchronizing the resources linked to the products (pictures, descriptions, text translations, categories, fields, and families).

-In short, Product Information Management ensures that all information and product content of a company is in order, updated, and without errors or gaps that can be detected by customers and online search engines, and that will negatively affect traffic and sales conversion.
+In short, Product Information Management ensures that a company’s information and product content is in order and updated.
+Without errors or gaps that customers and online search engines can detect, that will negatively affect traffic and sales conversion.

-As the technology landscape is evolving rapidly, organizations may struggle to choose the right solution for their business.
-Especially in the golden age of content, a myriad of solutions, big and small, are available to help safeguard digital content.
+As the technology landscape evolves rapidly, organizations may struggle to choose the right solution for their business.
+Especially in the golden age of content, many solutions, big and small, are available to help safeguard digital content.

-If you want to keep up with e-retailers such as Amazon, it is important to create a good balance between product information and marketing content.
-You should aim for “product content as a service” in which product information and the marketing materials used are coordinated.
-In this white paper, industry expert Theresa Regli shares her vision of combining your DAM and PIM system.
+If you want to keep up with e-retailers like Amazon, creating a good balance between product information and marketing content is essential.
+You should aim for “product content as a service”, in which product information and marketing materials are coordinated.
+Industry expert Theresa Regli shares her vision of combining your DAM and PIM systems in this white paper.
 She discusses:

 - The importance of accurate product information.